mrash/afl-cov/README.md

 that were never executed across the entire `afl-fuzz` run.

-The code coverage results in `/path/to/afl-fuzz-output/cov/web/lcov-web-final` represent cumlative code coverage across all AFL test cases.
+The code coverage results in `/path/to/afl-fuzz-output/cov/web/lcov-web-final` represent cumulative code coverage across all AFL test cases.
 This data can then be reviewed to ensure that all expected functions are indeed exercised by AFL - just point a web browser at `/path/to/afl-fuzz-output/cov/web/lcov-web-final/index.html`